-- Does the system allow users to do md5 hashing?
+- Check if the system allows users to do md5 hashing?

-- Does the system do any form of encryption?
+- Check if the system does any form of encryption?

-- Does the system stores the password in plain text?
+- Check if the system stores the password in plain text?

-- Does the system mask the password while typing?
+- Check if the system masks the password while typing?

-- Does the password stored in the database is encrypted itself?
+- Check if the password stored in the database is encrypted itself?

-- Does the encrypted easy to decrypt using known tools?
+- Check if the encrypted is easy to decrypt using known tools?